 cleanup_flag | Returns file locations and instructions for removing a flag after rollout. | After full rollout |

-The Unleash MCP server supports three core workflows: evaluate and wrap code in feature flags, manage rollouts across environments, and clean up after rollout.
-Cursor adds a fourth workflow unique to its architecture: Rules-guided flag evaluation.
+The Unleash MCP server supports these core workflows: evaluate and wrap code in feature flags, discover and audit flags, manage rollouts across environments, and clean up after rollout.
+Cursor adds another workflow unique to its architecture: Rules-guided flag evaluation.

 Use this workflow when implementing a change that might affect production stability, such as a payment integration, authentication flow, or external API call.